pauldess1/Typing-Blitz/README.md

-# Type Speed Test
+# Typing Blitz

-Welcome to the **Type Speed Test**, an exciting game that allows you to test and improve your typing speed!
+Welcome to the **Typing Blitz**, an exciting game that allows you to test and improve your typing speed!
 This game challenges you to type a random phrase within a time limit and lets you track your performance.

 ## Table of Contents